 You’ve moved, unpacked, and even managed to meet deadlines amidst the chaos.
 Give yourself a pat on the back, but don’t get too comfy just yet.
 The real work begins now—evaluating how the move impacted your business.
 This isn’t just a cursory glance at your bank account; it’s about diving deep into key performance indicators (KPIs) that could make or break your business in its new setting.

 Start with client retention rates.
-Are your clients sticking around post-move, or did the transition shake their confidence?
+Are your clients sticking around after the move, or did the transition shake their confidence?
 Next, look at project completion times.
 If they’ve increased, it might be a sign that the move disrupted more than just your physical space.
 And let’s not forget about revenue.
-Compare your earnings for the first few months post-move to the same period last year.
+Compare your earnings for the first few months after the move to the same period last year.

 Notice any trends?
 These metrics are your compass, guiding you through the uncharted waters of your business’s new phase.
 If something’s off, it’s time for a strategy revamp.
 And if all’s well, then your meticulous planning paid off—kudos!